Serving Cleveland, Lyndhurst & Westlake, OH

 - Frontal and temporal trigger point surgery patients might have some swelling and bruising around the eyes for few days, I usually do not use the drain for this group of patient but I might be necessary in some group of patients. temporary numbness in the forehead usually happens and decreased over the time.

 - Nasal trigger point: patients usually have nasal stent 7 to 10 days after surgery, the humidified room will help with their postoperative congestion

 - Occipital trigger point: these patients usually are discharged home with the drain and it is usually removed 3-4 days after surgery

 Infection and bleeding are very rare, local pain and severe itching may happen which improves over the time, scaring and very minor hair loss around the incision have been reported, occasionally patients have improved headache but they still experience aura or other migraine-related symptoms.

 Should I continue taking my regular migraine medications?

-Migraine medications needs to be managed by a neurologist specialized or experienced in headache medicine, if you do not have neurologist it is better to contact one who is familiar with the migraine surgery to see if you are a good candidate for surgery.
+Migraine medications need to be managed by a neurologist specialized or experienced in headache medicine, if you do not have a neurologist it is better to contact one who is familiar with the migraine surgery to see if you are a good candidate for surgery.

 Neurologists working with our practice: